 And what about that self-confidence that you’re trying to give your kids by losing to them?
 Well that could end up being an issue too.
 It might end up being false confidence - they might think they’re supposed to win.
 It could give them an overinflated sense of their own abilities that leaves them too thin-skinned for losing in true competitions in the future.

 The good news is that my son does beat me at plenty of things.
 He recently destroyed me in Kingdomino, and I legitimately did not see it coming.
 Of course he also wins his fair share of games of chance.
 And oftentimes we play cooperative games together as a family and experience winning and losing as a team.
 But he’s still sometimes hesitant to play by the real rules in chess, and, honestly, it’s for good reason.
 It just isn’t fair yet.
-So in an attempt to keep his confidence high and his perspective properly optimistic, here’s what I try to do:
+So in an attempt to keep his confidence high and his perspective properly optimistic, I have a few simple things I try to do consistently.